BeichuanH/beichuan/_pages/about.md

 layout: single
 permalink: /
 title: "About"
-excerpt: "Battery CAE engineer with a research background in energy systems, modelling, and control."
+excerpt: "Battery CAE engineer."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a Battery CAE Engineer at Volvo Cars.
-I received my Ph.D. from KTH Royal Institute of Technology in 2023 and previously worked as an engineering consultant at AFRY.
-My background combines academic research with engineering work in the automotive and energy fields.
+I am a Battery CAE Engineer at Volvo Cars in Gothenburg.
+Before joining Volvo, I worked as a consultant at AFRY for two years.
+I completed my Ph.D. at KTH Royal Institute of Technology in 2023.
+Prior to moving to Sweden in 2016, I was a development engineer at the Cummins East Asia R&D Center, following my Bachelor and Master degrees from Wuhan University of Technology.
+My career has evolved from traditional propulsion into specialized work in vehicle electrification.

-Before moving to Sweden, I studied at Wuhan University of Technology and worked at the Cummins East Asia R&D Center.
-Since then, my studies and work have taken me from transport research and energy systems to vehicle electrification.

-Outside work, I enjoy long-distance hiking, swimming, street food, and the changing character of the cities where I have lived.
+Outside work, I enjoy city walk, hiking, street food, and the changing character of the cities where I have lived.
 Summer beer, winter hot pot, and salty licorice are a few reliable pleasures.
 I write about some of these places and memories under [Life & Places]({{ site.baseurl }}/year-archive/).

 Background
 ======